jsxzliran/TransactionCost/README.md

 conda install -c conda-forge jupyterlab
 ```
 8. Open OneStockTradingCost.ipynb with your IDE(with the pre-set environment) and run it!
-9. The multi-assets models(>1) might require large memory of graph cards and I use google colab(the first few lines of notebook is for colab)
+9. The multi-assets models(>1) might require large memory of graph cards and I use google colab(the first few lines of notebook is for colab if you do not use just ignore)